ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`rewrites`

 Creates URL rewrite rules.
-Expects an array of hashes, and the hash keys can be any of 'comment', 'rewrite_base', 'rewrite_cond', or 'rewrite_rule'.
+Expects an array of hashes, and the hash keys can be any of 'comment', 'rewrite_base', 'rewrite_cond', 'rewrite_rule' or 'rewrite_map'.
 Defaults to 'undef'.

-For example, you can specify that anyone trying to access index.html will be served welcome.html
+For example, you can specify that anyone trying to access index.html is served welcome.html

 ```puppet
     apache::vhost { 'site.name.fdqn':